The var type variables

 Block and transaction global variables

 Solidity delivers contact to a few global variables.
 Those variables are not declared within contracts.
 They are accessible from code within contracts.
 Contracts directly cannot access the ledger.
 Only miners can maintain the ledger.
-Though, Solidity offers some information about the present transaction and block to contracts so that they may utilize them.
+Though, Solidity offers some information about the present transaction and blocks contracts so that they may utilize them.
 Solidity delivers both block-as well as transaction-related variables.

 Cryptography global variables